Cetacean bycatch: Acoustic deterrent devices

-The use of acoustic alarms to mitigate by-catch and also to protect aquaculture sites has been proposed but has advantages and risks associated with the alarms.
+The use of acoustic alarms to mitigate by-catch and to protect aquaculture sites has been proposed.
 Acoustic deterrent devices, or pingers, have reduced the number of cetaceans caught in gill nets.
 Harbour porpoises have been effectively excluded from bottom-set gill nets during many experiments for instance in the Gulf of Maine, along the Olympic Peninsula, in the Bay of Fundy, and in the North Sea.
 All of these studies show up to a 90% decrease in harbour porpoise bycatch.
-Pingers work because they produce a sound that is aversive (20; 15).
-There has been a recent re-evaluation of the potential of pingers and their use in other fisheries due to their growing success.
+Pingers work by producing a sound that is aversive to the cetaceans (20; 15).
+There has been a recent re-evaluation of the potential benefit of pingers, and their use in other fisheries has expaneded due to their growing success.

 An experiment on the California drift gill net fishery demonstrated how acoustic pingers reduce marine mammal bycatch.
-It was shown that bycatch was significantly reduced for common dolphins and sea lions.
-Bycatch rates were also lower for other cetacean species like the Northern right whale dolphin, Pacific white-sided dolphin, Risso’s dolphin and Dall's porpoise.
+It showed that bycatch was significantly reduced for common dolphins and sea lions.
+Bycatch rates were also lower for other cetacean species, such as the Northern right whale dolphin, Pacific white-sided dolphin, Risso's dolphin, and Dall's porpoise.
 It is agreed upon that the more pingers on a net, the less bycatch.
 There was a 12-fold decrease in common dolphin entanglement using a net with 40 pingers.

-However, the widespread use of pingers along coastlines effectively excludes cetaceans such as porpoises from prime habitat and resources.
-Cetaceans which are extremely sensitive to noise are effectively being driven from their preferred coastal habitats by the use of acoustic devices.
-In poorer quality habitat, harbour porpoises are subjected to increased competition for resources.
-This situation is recognized as range contraction which can be a result of climate change, anthropogenic activity, or population decline.
-Large scale range contractions are considered indicative of impending extinction.
+However, the widespread use of pingers along coastlines effectively excludes cetaceans such as porpoises from their prime habitat and resources.
+Cetaceans, extremely sensitive to noise, are effectively driven from their preferred coastal habitats by the use of these acoustic devices.
+In poorer quality habitats, harbour porpoises are subjected to increased competition for resources.
+This situation is recognized as range contraction, which can be a result of climate change, anthropogenic activity, or population decline.
+Large-scale range contractions are considered indicative of impending extinction.
 A similar form of deterrent is noise pollution originating from vessel traffic.

 Barium sulfate

 A promising gillnet that is effective in reducing bycatch for harbor porpoises contains barium sulfate.
-These nets are detected at a greater distance than conventional nets because the barium sulfate reflects the echolocation signal, and also renders the nets more visible.
+These nets are detected at a greater distance than conventional nets because the barium sulfate reflects the cetaceans' echolocation signal, thus rendering the nets more detectable by these animals.
 Barium sulfate makes the nets stiffer if it is added at high concentration.
-All three factors: echo reflectivity, stiffness, and visibility may be important in reducing bycatch.
+All three factors - echo reflectivity, stiffness, and visibility - may be important in reducing bycatch.
+Echo reflectivity appears to depend on particle size, not density.
+The denser iron oxide produced no reduction in bycatch.
 Fish takes in the Bay of Fundy were normal, except for haddock takes, which were down by 3-5%.
-The advantage of this approach is that it is passive and thus does not require batteries, and there is no “dinner bell" effect.
+The advantage of this approach is that it is passive and thus does not require batteries, and there is no "dinner bell" effect.
 The potential advantage of these nets is greatest in the artisanal fishery.
-NOAA would like further testing to verify the effectiveness of the nets.
+NOAA is planning further testing to verify the effectiveness of the nets.